EtherealEngine/ee-tutorials/src/basics/readme.md

-### Ethereal Engine Project
+### Ethereal Engine Tutorial: Basics

-This is an Ethereal Engine project.
+This tutorial starts from the code at `ee-tutorial-hello`